AlphaH7/reactjs-quiz-admin/README.md

 # reactjs-quiz-admin
-Web app that loads and displays music data from backend (django) framework.
+Web app that stores and displays questions and answers from localstorage as a questionbank.

 # Framework -